Frequently Asked Questions

 Q. What distinguishes you from other professional advisors?

-As Master Elite IRA Group™ members, Dave Richmond and Matt Curfman continually educate themselves in navigating the ever-changing world of IRAs and taxes, which is a big part of many retiring clients’ portfolios.
+Ed Slott Master Elite IRA Group™ members, Dave and Matt, continually educate themselves in navigating the ever-changing world of IRAs and taxes, which is a big part of retiring clients’ portfolios.
+These are just a few of the things that make Richmond Brothers different.
+We hope you’ll come to see for yourself!

 Q. How do you charge fees?